polazzoza/INFO648/README.md

 # INFO648
-This is the repository for Business Analytics (real one)
+This is the repository for Business Analytics (real one).
+There will be a new folder for every lesson.
+##Cool